NVlabs/noise2noise/README.md

 | Poisson  | kodak       | python config.py validate --dataset-dir=datasets/kodak --noise=poisson --network-snapshot=<.../network_final.pickle> | 31.66 (n2c) / 31.66 (n2n) |
 | Poisson  | bsd300      | python config.py validate --dataset-dir=datasets/bsd300 --noise=poisson --network-snapshot=<.../network_final.pickle> | 30.27 (n2c) / 30.26 (n2n) |

-_Note: When running a validation set through the network, you should match the augmentation noise (e.g., gaussian or poisson) with the type of noise that was used to train the network._
+_Note: When running a validation set through the network, you should match the augmentation noise (e.g., Gaussian or Poisson) with the type of noise that was used to train the network._

 ## MRI denoising